awslabs/aws-lambda-redshift-loader/README.md

 This key will require a specific alias, which is how the setup script picks it up.
 The alias must be "LambdaRedshiftLoaderKey".

+Also, a user will be required with the necessary privileges to run the template.
+This user will require an access key, which is one of the input parameters required at runtime.

+The template requires four input parameters: availability zone, a security group for the EC2 instance, an access keypair, and a subnet for the EC2 instance

 Usage Steps

 1) Create a CloudFormation stack with the deploy.yaml file.
 This stack will include everything needed